garrettcollier/WaterQualityDetectionContract/README.md

 I plan to be in charge of reaching out to the client about meetings and updates as it relates to the project whether through email, Slack, or video chats if neeeded.
 I also plan to work directly with the GUI we are designer primarily with the sensors and inner workings of the app, along with some of the layouts/designs if needed.
 I recognize that others will want to probably contribute in these areas and I would welcome others in my team stepping in if they want to or would like to switch roles.
 I will be felxible within these assigned roles under the assumption that others in my team could step in if needed.

-Signatures: Garrett Collier, Gunner Hopkins, Nard Mutayomba
+Signatures: Garrett Collier, Gunner Hopkins, Nard Mutayomba, Alexandria Cade